htluu-ucsd/cse15l-lab-reports/LabReport1.md

 # Lab Report: Week 1, 10/3/2023, 4-6:00 pm
 ---
 ## **```cd``` Command**
-1. The working directory was home so the command does not change directories.
+1. The working directory was home, so the command does not change directories.
 The command with no arguments should return to the home directory (which I was already in), hence, nothing happens.
-So no errors.
+So, no errors.
 ![Image](Screenshot 2023-10-03 165856.png)
 2.
 ![Image](Screenshot 2023-10-03 170022.png)